dcragusa/PythonMorsels/parse_ranges/parse_ranges.md

 #### Bonus 3

-For the third bonus I'd like you to do something a bit odd: handle coverage.py output that's similar to these numeric ranges.
+For the third bonus I'd like you to do something a bit odd: handle `coverage.py` output that's similar to these numeric ranges.

-The coverage.py program (used for measuring Python code coverage when testing) produces ranges of numbers similar to the format we're working with.
+The `coverage.py` program (used for measuring Python code coverage when testing) produces ranges of numbers similar to the format we're working with.
 The output from coverage.py sometimes includes ASCII arrows to show that one line jumped to another part of the program.

-For the third bonus I want you to modify your function so that it accepts ranges with a single number followed by an -> and a number or word and ignores the -> and the thing that comes after it.
+For the third bonus I want you to modify your function so that it accepts ranges with a single number followed by an `->` and a number or word and ignores the `->` and the thing that comes after it.

-For example we include 20 here, but ignore -> and "exit":
+For example we include 20 here, but ignore `->` and `exit`:

     >>> list(parse_ranges('0, 4-8, 20->exit, 43-45'))
     [0, 4, 5, 6, 7, 8, 20, 43, 44, 45]